 Column F: Description of the expense, including assumptions used.

 A template will be made available to applicants through the application portal.
 The template will provide G/L codes for typical allowable expenses.
-The following table is an illustrative example of the budget template that will be provided to applicants seeking planning and/or implementation subgrant support.
+The following table is an illustrative example of a partially completed budget: